Acupuncture Kangaroo Point

 Minimum 4 Year Bachelor Degree | 48 -72 hour course |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | Minimum competence standards are observed as registration is not required. |
+Chinese Medicine Board Australian (CMBA) Registered practitioners | There is no registration required.
+Therefore, minimum eligibility standards can or may not apply. |

 Mandatory continuing professional education for registration | No continuing professional development required. |